A little story…

 NOTE: The general guideline for homework time expectations for K to 2nd-grade children is up to 20 minutes each school day.
 3-6th-grade children will benefit from 30-60 minutes of daily work.
 7-12th-grade children will most likely have upwards of an hour a night and have longer-term projects.
 Daily reading (like at bedtime) are additional minutes added to the above guidelines.

 5. ENVIRONMENT: Creating a physical space that will allow a child to work independently on their homework is very important.
 Set a regular homework time and do whatever possible to stick to it.
 Pick a place for nightly homework keeping in mind the restrictions of the home, other family members, and each child’s needs.
 As much as possible, keep supplies available and let kids know that they (the child) are responsible for maintaining supplies and letting Mom know when supplies are low or needed.
+Also, eliminate distractions.
+Yes, take away their phones, etc. If there is not a computer to do homework, disable all notifications, etc. on the device during homework time.

 6. BE AVAILABLE: Remain open to answering fundamental questions and giving encouragement when children struggle with homework while resisting the temptation to sit down and reteach a lesson.